Chen2357/GRE-Essay/093-Historic buildings, development.md

 Any of these scenarios might justify saving the building at the expense of the practical needs of the community.
 On the other hand, if several older buildings represent the same historical era just as effectively, or if the building's history is unremarkable, then the historic value of the building might pale in comparison to the value of a new structure that meets a compelling practical need.

-Also competing with a community's utilitarian needs is the aesthetic and architectural value of the building itself - apart from historical events with which it might be associated.
+Also competing with a community's utilitarian needs is the aesthetic and architectural value of the building itself--apart from historical events with which it might be associated.
 A building might be one of only a few that represents a certain architectural style.
-Or it might be especially beautiful, perhaps as a result of the craftsmanship and materials employed in its construction - which might be cost-prohibitive to replicate today.
+Or it might be especially beautiful, perhaps as a result of the craftsmanship and materials employed in its construction--which might be cost-prohibitive to replicate today.
 Even retrofitting the building to accommodate current needs might undermine its aesthetic as well as historic value by altering its appearance and architectural integrity.
 Of course, it is difficult to quantify aesthetic value and weigh it against utilitarian considerations.
 Yet planners should strive to account for aesthetic value nonetheless.